 Overall Cost and Revenue Breakdown:

-Here is Alaska Public Media’s 2016 Annual Report
+Here is Alaska Public Media’s Annual Local Content and Service Report